Armin’s “Next Level” Plan

 Remain “Texas’s Most Family Friendly City”

-Keller is special because of the families and residents who make up our unique City.
+Keller is special because of the families and residents who make up our unique city.
 With over 26 miles of trails and hike, the amenities we provide, and the top-notch education our children receive, Keller is a jewel of Tarrant County.

-Bring Real Taxpayer Relief
+Continue to Fight for Real Taxpayer Relief

 To best serve the needs of our residents and businesses, Keller must be a fiscally responsible and taxpayer-friendly city.
 Armin has been a champion for taxpayers.
 As Councilman from 2014 to 2018, Armin introduced and fought for the first ever increase to the Keller Homestead Exemption in over 30 years.